nicoloddo/x-tree-search/docs/index.md

     )
 )
 ```
-We have thus introduced a mechanism to explain the score of a node.
-In this case, the explanation is conditional on the node being a leaf or not.
+We have thus specified a mechanism to explain the score of a node by referring to other adjectives.<br>
+In this case, the explanation is conditional on the node being a leaf or not:
 - If the node is a leaf, we explain the score with an assumption: the score simply comes from the evaluation function.
 - If the node is not a leaf, the score comes from a selected child, we thus refer to the backpropagating child's possession of the score.

 The Possession explanation refers to the node's possession of the backpropagating child adjective, and the backpropagating child's possession of the score adjective.
 Both these adjectives will need to be explained further, and so on until we reach an assumption, or a recursion limit.

 All explanations need to refer to other adjectives except assumptions, which are the base of the explanation hierarchy.